peteroupc/peteroupc.github.io/hqprng.md

 <a id=Splittable_PRNGs></a>
 ### Splittable PRNGs

 The following lists high-quality splittable PRNGs.
-See "[**Testing PRNGs for High-Quality Randomness**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomtest.md)" for more information on testing splittable PRNGs.
+See "[**Testing PRNGs for High-Quality Randomness**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomtest.md)" for more information on testing splittable PRNGs, and see the appendix for splittable PRNG constructions.

 | Function | Fails PractRand Starting At | Notes |
  ----------| --- |  --- |